makma/fingerprintjs.com/content/index/gaming.md

       visitors' browsing behavior, you can identify common patterns of fraud and require additional authentication as needed.
     image: /img/uploads/fpjs-flowchart-smaller.png
-    imageTitle: How FingerprintJS protects gaming fraud
+    imageTitle: How Fingerprint Protects gaming fraud
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
   - subheader: Protect your players' accounts and your bottom-line with anti-fraud protection from login to payment.
-    imageAlt: FingerprintJS Pro usage dashboard
+    imageAlt: Fingerprint Pro usage dashboard
     isImageAfterText: false
     isCtaButton: false
-    content: Use FingerprintJS for your site's unique fraud needs.
+    content: Use Fingerprint for your site's unique fraud needs.
 Our API and webhooks make it easy to build custom authentication workflows to stop common sources of fraud for gaming and gambling sites, including account takeover, promo and bonus abuse, card testing, and more.
     image: /img/uploads/dash-usage-chart.png
-    imageTitle: FingerprintJS Pro usage dashboard
+    imageTitle: Fingerprint Pro usage dashboard
     ctaText: Sign up now
     ctaUrl: https://dashboard.fingerprintjs.com/signup
 inlineCta:
-  title: Try FingerprintJS for gaming fraud prevention
+  title: Try Fingerprint for gaming fraud prevention
   subtitle: Install our Javascript snippet on your site to start collecting unique
     VisitorIDs, geolocation data, visit history, and more immediately.
   buttonText: Get Started